mennooo/orclapex-requirejs/README.md

 };
 ```

+### Creating the main entry point
 To glue thing together we create our main file which uses the modules.
+This is the starting point for RequireJS to load all depending modules.

 ```javascript
 // main.js